matrix-org/matrix-spec-proposals/proposals/2278-deleting-content.md

 be deleted, it is safe to also delete the attachment without breaking any other events.

-It seems reasonable to consider the special case of forwarding encrypted attachments between rooms as a 'copy by reference' - if the original event gets deleted, the others should too.
-If this isn't desired, then the attachment should be reencrypted.
+It seems reasonable to consider the special case of clients forwarding encrypted attachments between rooms as a 'copy by reference' - if the original event gets deleted, the copies should too.
+If this isn't desired, then the attachment should have been reencrypted and stored as a separate instance in the media repo.

 ### Unencrypted rooms

-It's common for MXC URLs to be shared between unencrypted events - e.g. reusing sticker media, or when forwarding messages between rooms, etc.  In this instance, the homeserver (not media server) should count the references to a given MXC URL by events which refer to it.
+It's common for MXC URLs to be shared between unencrypted events - e.g. reusing sticker media, or when forwarding messages between rooms, etc.  In this instance, the homeserver (not media server) should count the references to a given MXC URL by events which refer to it (including state events such as avatar URLs in `m.room.membership` events.)

 If all events which refer to it have been purged or redacted, the HS should delete the attachment - either by internally deleting the media, or if using an